microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 * `location2`: title of location2 dropdown
 * `location3`: title of location3 dropdown
 * `startOfWorkDay` and `endOfWorkDay`: used to filter out data from outside the workday  OR to shade data from outside the workday.
 It is not used in Trending Feedback
-* `debug`: set to truw ro output debug messages to the consule
+* `debug`: set to true to output debug messages to the consule
-* `useWeekendColorBan`: shade the weekend on charts
+* `useWeekendColorBand`: shade the weekend on charts
 * `colorOfThresholdBand`: shade the ideal range on charts
 * `colorOfOffHoursBand`: shade the off-hours on charts